Sefqon1/Kartei/README.md

 #### Current Implementation

-The class **Kartei** creates an ArrayList when instantiated.
+The class **FreundKartei** creates an ArrayList when instantiated.
 Stored inside are the address book entries.
 The entries are of type Freund.
 The **Freund** class describes the friend who is to be stored.
 It holds a first- and last name, the birtdate as well as the address as attributes.
 The address itself is implemented as its own seperate class **Adresse**.
 Address' attributes are a postal code, city name and street name.

 **Freund** is not instantiated by the user using it's constructor directly, but using the class **FreundBuilder**.
 The class follows the builder design pattern.
 It is more user friendly and allows for the entire object to be built, even if certain attributes are missing.
 As those are then filled with *null* values, they have to be caught when using any ``` get() ``` method.